 The LFS questionnaire explains which groups of people should be asked each question.
-For example, in the case of UNION the people asked the question consist of those who are:
+For example, in the case of SHFTWK99 the people asked the question consist of those who are:

-WRKING=1 did paid work in the reference week or JBAWAY=1 temporarily away from a job or SCHEME=4 on Community Action scheme or IRSCHM=8 on Action for Community Employment (ACE) - NI only or YTETMP=1 on Govt scheme with employer providing training or YTETMP=2 on Govt scheme on a project providing training or YTETMP=4 on Govt scheme and temporarily away from an employer or project
+IF WRKING=1 did paid work in the reference week or JBAWAY=1 temporarily away from a job in reference week or OWNBUS=1 Unpaid work for own business in reference week or RELBUS=1 Unpaid work for relative's business in reference week or YTETMP=1 on Govt scheme with employer providing training or YTETMP=2 on Govt scheme on a project providing training or YTETMP=4 on Govt scheme and temporarily away from an employer or project or NEWDEA4=3 or 4 or 5 or 7 Employee in public / private sector, voluntary sector, environmental task force, assisted self employment or YTETJB=1 AND NEWDEA4 = 1, 6, 8, 9, or 19 Work done in addition to that done on New Deal Scheme

-By filtering on these groups it is possible to produce the following table of UNION by IOUTCOM.
+By filtering on these groups it is possible to produce the following table of SHFTWK99 by IOUTCOME.